Museum of Brisbane: Collection

 The Museum of Brisbane manages two collections, the Museum of Brisbane Collection and the City of Brisbane Collection.
 The collection was created in 1859 when the Town of Brisbane (a local government area which preceded the City of Brisbane) was founded.
 It has grown to have more than 9,000 items including commissioned works by local artists, the largest textile collection from designers Easton Pearson and historical objects.

 Visiting

 Museum of Brisbane is open daily from 10:00 to 17:00, except for New Year's Day, Good Friday, Christmas Day, and Boxing Day, when it is closed.
-The Museum also closes on Monday's during school term for MoB Learn Mondays.
 Entry to the Museum is free, except for special exhibitions and programs.

 The nearest bus station to the Museum is King George Square, while Central and Roma Street are the nearest train stations.
 Paid parking is available in the King George Square Car Park, which is located underneath King George Square.